-Our Executive Long-Term Incentive Program (E-LTIP) awards are generally made according to the shareholder-approved 2004 Performance Incentive Plan.
-Awards may consist of cash or equity-based awards, including performance shares and restricted stock units.
+Our E-LTIP awards are generally made according to the shareholder-approved 2004 Performance Incentive Plan.
+Awards may consist of cash or equity-based awards, including performance shares and RSUs.
 With the exception of 2009 (when restricted stock units with a market-based feature were granted), the equity awards granted to named executive officers have generally been in the form of performance shares.
-The 2009 award will pay out at a minimum of 80% and a maximum of 120% of the grant date award value if the share price decreases or increases by 20% or more from the date of grant, based on the average closing price over the three month period preceding the vesting date.
+The 2009 award was designed to pay out at a minimum of 80% and a maximum of 120% of the grant date award value if the share price decreased or increased by 20% or more from the date of grant, based on the average closing price over the three month period preceding the vesting date.
 Stock options have not been granted since 2004.

 A threshold to maximum number of performance shares may be earned based on the Company's actual achievement measured against annual performance targets and the Company's actual achievement measured against a three-year cumulative performance target.
-The performance measures for the 2011 award are adjusted earnings per share, core cash flow from operations and constant currency revenue growth.
+The performance measures for the 2012 award were adjusted earnings per share, operating cash flow and revenue growth, as defined below.

-- Performance shares are earned for adjusted earnings per share and core cash flow from operations based on achievement of annual and three-year cumulative performance targets.
+• Performance shares are earned for adjusted earnings per share and operating cash flow based on achievement of annual and three-year cumulative performance targets.
 If the annual performance targets are achieved, up to one-third of the three-year performance share award can be earned each year.
 The earn-out range for the three-year cumulative performance is between 0% and a maximum of 150% of the original award.
-For three-year cumulative performance, the earning of shares is net of shares earned based on annual performance. - Performance shares are earned for revenue growth based on achievement of annual goals only.
+For three-year cumulative performance, the earning of shares is net of shares earned based on annual performance.
+Performance shares are earned for revenue growth based on achievement of annual goals only.
 The earn-out range is between 0% and a maximum of 150%.
-The Committee determined that annual revenue growth goals were more appropriate than a three-year cumulative target to avoid the compounding effect of any early year under- or over-achievement.

-Performance shares that have been earned vest three years from the grant date and following Committee certification of the performance results for the applicable three-year period.
+Performance shares that have been earned vest three years from the grant date and following Committee certification of the performance results after the applicable three-year period.